akkartik/mu/tutorial/index.md

 You can also see a solution in the repository, though I won't link to it lest it encourage peeking.

+Where possible, try to store variables in registers rather than the stack.
+The two main reasons to use the stack are:
+* when you need lots of variables and run out of registers, and
+* when you have types that don't fit in 32 bits.

 ## Task 6: getting used to a few error messages

 If you're like me, seeing an error message can feel a bit stressful.
 It